qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 ```

-The GridHeaderCellControl style handles MouseLeftButtonDown event to let the user to select the whole column with mouse click on the column's header cell.
+The GridHeaderCellControl style handles the MouseLeftButtonDown event, allowing the user to select an entire column by clicking the column header cell.
-The code-behind method is rather sophisticated as we must enable user to click filter button and the sorting marker at the right of the header cell.
+The code method is quite complex because we need to allow the user to click the filter button and the sorting marker to the right of the header cell.
-So if the column allows filtering, we set the right margin limit to 20 pcx, and if the column allows sorting, we add more 20 pcx to the right margin limit.
+If the column allows filtering, we set the right margin limit to 20 pcx, and if the column allows sorting, we add another 20 pcx to the right margin limit.
-We must also enable user to resize columns by dragging their left edges, so we set the small (5 pcx) left margin limit.
+We also need to allow the user to resize the columns by dragging their left edges, so we set a small (5 pcx) left margin limit.
-We continue to handle the mouse click only if its position is between left and right margin limits.
+Mouse clicks will still only be handled if their position is between the left and right margin limits.

 ```csharp
   private void GridHeaderCellControl_MouseLeftButtonDown(object sender, MouseButtonEventArgs e)